Judith A. Ramaley

 Judith Aitken Ramaley (born 1941) is an American biologist and academic administrator who has served as president of several colleges and universities.
 She was the president of Winona State University from 2005 to 2012.

+Ramaley coined the STEM acronym (science, technology, engineering, and mathematics) in 2001, when she served as director of the National Science Foundation’s Education and Human Resources Division.

 Ramaley earned a bachelor's degree from Swarthmore College in 1963, a Ph.D. from the University of California, Los Angeles in 1966, and pursued postdoctoral studies at Indiana University.
-Ramaley began her career at the University of Nebraska where she rose to assistant vice president for academic affairs.
+Ramaley began her career at the University of Nebraska–Lincoln where she rose to assistant vice president for academic affairs.
 She served as the 6th president of the Association for Women in Science from 1978-1980.